4. French Dip Sandwiches

 - Transfer the roast to a large plate or chopping block and shred it with a fork.
 If it’s tough, you may need to let it cook a little longer.

 - Serve on sandwich rolls, and if you like cheese, top them with provolone!
 I like to place mine in a 350 degree oven until the cheese melts before serving (about 5 minutes).

 - Freeze any leftover roast and reheat it in your slow cooker.

-- Sauté green peppers, onions, and/or mushrooms to serve on top of your sandwich.
+- Sauté bell peppers, onions, and/or mushrooms to serve on top of your sandwich.